4 Fast Facts About Suspension TrainingDec 08, 2021

 Suspension training brings a whole new dynamic to strength training.
 The premise is actually quite simple.
 Suspension training uses the same principles as calisthenics such as push-ups or dips.
 The difference is that there is an added element of instability.
 This forces the user to constantly engage the core to gain stability.
 Your body becomes the machine and gravity becomes your resistance.
 As you perform dynamic movements while suspended there is a neuromuscular response to the shift in your body positioning.

 We recently gave away a pair of TRX bands that we purchased from our partners at Rouge Fitness to one of our lucky Instagram followers because we genuinely believe in the benefits of suspension training.
 Ask anyone that has used a TRX band and more than likely you will hear them praise the functionality.
 We will start by emphasizing the portability of the suspension training system.

 Most weigh around 2-5 pounds and come in a convenient carrying case.
-This makes them idea for tossing in a gym bag, bookbag, and as soon as the world starts traveling again a carry on or weekender.
-TRX bands like other suspension trainers are easy to set up and turns any doorway, tree, fence, or anything with enough room, clearance, and strength to hold your body weight into your own personal gym.
+This makes them ideal for tossing in a gym bag, bookbag, and as soon as the world starts traveling again a carry-on or weekender.
+TRX bands like other suspension trainers are easy to set up and turn any doorway, tree, fence, or anything with enough room, clearance, and strength to hold your body weight into your own personal gym.

 Suspension training also helps to strengthen tendons and joints by incorporating the stabilizer muscles, which will ultimately lead to an increase in strength and stability.